usc-isi-i2/t2wml/docs/grammar.md

 #### Other
 <span id="other"></span>

 Functions which do not behave like boolean functions or like string modifiers.

-For now there is one such function:
+`get_item(input(, context))`

+get_item receives an input which can be resolved to a string (for example, a value, the output of any string modifer, or just a string).

+It optionally receives a context-- if no context is provided, the default context (`"__NO_CONTEXT__"`) is used.

+It then looks up this string in the item table.
+If the string is not present in the item table it will return an error.
+Otherwise, it returns the item from the item table.

+Obviously the preferred way to get an item from a string is to use the wikifier. `get_item` was created for situations where simply grabbing the string from a cell was not sufficient, for example, if it is necessary to use a regex on the cell to get the needed string.

+example: `item: '=get_item(regex(value[B, 2], "profile: (.*) \d{4}", 1))'`

 `concat(*args)`

 concat receives a variable number of arguments, **the last of which must be the join character**